 - Describe the evidence-based intervention, its purpose, and how it was implemented in the priority population.
-Describe any adaptations made for the population served. - List approved goals and objectives of the most recently funded grant. - For each objective, provide the following: - Milestones/target dates and target metrics - Actual completion dates and metrics - For the most recently funded project, describe major activities; significant results, including major findings, developments or conclusions (both positive and negative); and key outcomes.
+Describe any adaptations made for the population served. - List approved goals and objectives of the most recently funded grant. - For each objective, provide the following: - o Milestones/target dates and target metrics - Actual completion dates and metrics - For the most recently funded project, describe major activities; significant results, including major findings, developments or conclusions (both positive and negative); and key outcomes.
 If the project has not yet ended, provide projections for completion dates and final metrics.
 Include a discussion of objectives not fully met.
-Explain any barriers encountered and strategies used to overcome these. - Describe steps taken toward sustainability for components of the projects.
-Fully describe systems or policy improvements and enhancements. - Describe how project results were disseminated or plans for future dissemination of results.
+Explain any barriers encountered and strategies used to overcome these. - Describe steps taken toward building internal capacity for sustainability of the project. - Describe systems or policy improvements and enhancements. - Describe how project results were disseminated or plans for future dissemination of results.